 Lattice energy defined as

-“Energy released when 1 mol of an ionic compound is formed by its constituent ions in gaseous state.”
+“Energy released when 1 mol of an ionic compound is formed by its constituent ions in the gaseous state.”

 Determination of Lattice Energy